Magic-Association/fcg/README.md

 2. Start the database container with `docker-compose up`, add the `--build` flag to build to containe
 3. Apply any database migrations with `pnpm run migrate:db`

-After making changes to the database, run `pnpm run generate:db`
+If you make any changes to the database schema, generate a new migration with `pnpm run generate:db`

 ## Contributing